gurpreetsachdeva/OHLCAnalyticsService/README.md

 	Debugging : netstat -ano|grep 8887

 	Make sure that socket is not in bind state otherwise you have to wait before restarting the daemon.

-	sudo apt-get install openjdk-8-jdk
+	Running with a Streamer :

+	python feed.py trades.json
+	This will keep on appending file with a ticker "GURU", We can use a dict to get a random ticker but this will be updated later. sudo apt-get install openjdk-8-jdk

 	sudo apt install maven